Hello-Ship-Code/Hacker-Rank/README.md

     ./solution
     ```

-## Contributing
+## Contributing 🤝

-Feel free to submit a pull request if you have suggestions for improvements, or if you'd like to add solutions for problems you've solved!
+If you've got a cool solution, feel free to submit a pull request!
+Let's make this repo even more awesome. 💪

-## License
+## License 📝

 This repository is open-source and available under the MIT License.
+Feel free to use and contribute! 🌍

+Happy coding! 💻🎉